 Total GMAT scores lower than 470 are not accepted; however, a score of 470 or higher does not guarantee admission.
-The total GMAT required for each applicant varies based upon the following formula: Undergrad GPA x 200 + Total GMAT = or > 1070 points.
+The total GMAT required for each applicant varies based upon the following formula: (Undergrad GPA x 200) + Total GMAT > 1070 points.

 In addition, a student must achieve a minimum quantitative score in the 25th percentile and an analytical writing score of 3.0 or higher.
 There is no score requirement on the verbal section, but, as this section contributes to the total score, it is still very important.
 On average, total GMAT scores of 550 are seen for applicants.

 The GMAT is only offered on computer.
-There is one testing site in Cincinnati - the Pearson Vue Testing Center in Blue Ash, OH off Reed Hartman Highway.
-Their phone number is 513-469-2830, or registrations can be made online.
+There is one testing site in Cincinnati - Pearson Professional Centers- 4770 Duke Drive, Mason Ohio 45040.
+The registrations can be made online.
 Due to the fact that there is only one testing center in the Cincinnati area, testing dates may fill quickly.
 We recommend that you plan several weeks in advance, especially if you need to take the exam on a Saturday.
 The GMAT website is the best place to obtain information about available testing dates, test registration, and alternate testing locations in the Midwest.

-Provisional admission into the MBA program rarely occurs.
-If it does occur, individuals with cumulative GPAs of 3.0/4.0 or higher and with high grades in their undergraduate quantitative/analytical coursework are considered for provisional admission.
-Having a 3.0/4.0 cumulative GPA does not guarantee admission into the MBA program.
-Individuals are considered on a case-by-case basis only.
-Provisional admission is valid for one semester only, in which the student may take no more than 6 credit hours.
-By the end of the semester, the student must have taken and received satisfactory scores on the GMAT.
-The student will not be able to register for future semesters until the scores are received.
+Domestic applicants with a cumulative undergraduate GPA of 3.0/4.0 or higher and with high grades in their undergraduate quantitative/analytical coursework are considered for provisional admission.
+Applicants needing an F-1 visa are not eligible.
+Provisional admission is valid for one semester only.
+By the end of the semester, the provisional student must take and receive a satisfactory scores on the GMAT.
+The student will not be able to register for future semesters until the scores are received and meet the minimum requirements for admission.
 If the student does not receive the necessary GMAT scores, he or she will need to retake the test until the score is achieved before continuing in the program.

 There are no pre-requisite courses for entrance into the MBA program.
 All pre-requisite courses have been rolled into the MBA curriculum as Foundation Skills courses.
 However, a student may choose to take undergraduate courses equivalent to the Foundation Skills before entering the MBA program, rather than taking them at the MBA level.
 If the student completed undergraduate courses equivalent to the Foundation Skills in the 5 years prior to MBA admission and received a grade of "B" or higher, those courses will be waived from the Foundation Skills requirement.